HeatherHoekstra/Maze-Generator/README.md

 File instructions:

 To see and 'play' the completed project, unzip the "MazeGeneratorBuild.zip" file and open the mazeGenerator.exe file.

-The whole project can be opened in the Unity editor, using the "MazeGeneratorProject.zip" file.

 The scripts can be viewed seperatly in the "Scripts" folder.